 Usually, you can deduct interest on business loans.
 However, if your business generates more than $26 million in revenue, you must limit how much you write off.

 This expense is tax-deductible if you incur expenses for an employee retirement benefit program.
 If self-employed, you can open a SEP IR or Solo 401k and get fairly significant deductions.

 21. Office Expenses

 You can also write off office spending.
-Anything for your office from printer paper to toilet paper can be included.
-For example, you may purchase miscellaneous items to make your office look better, such as magazines.
-You could also write off a very realistic looking plastic orchid.
+Anything for your office, from printer paper to toilet paper, can be included.
+For example, you may purchase miscellaneous items such as magazines to make your office look better.
+You could also write off a very realistic-looking plastic orchid.